MicrosoftDocs/azure-docs/articles/logic-apps/set-up-deployment-slots.md

 ## Create a deployment slot

-The following options are availble for you to create a deployment slot:
+The following options are available for you to create a deployment slot:

 ### [Visual Studio Code](#tab/visual-studio-code)